|Systematic Name:||Propanoic acid, 2-hydroxy-, homopolymer|

 PLLA remains a good alternative within the medical field because it naturally degrades into potable acid.
 PLLA microparticles conjointly stimulate inflammation, serving to market scleroprotein synthesis. because of these features, PLLA is usually used as an agent for facial filling and different cosmetic medical procedures.

 Many medical implants are made of PLLA, together with anchors, rods, pins, plates, associate degreed screws.
-The perishable properties of this material enable it to soundly degrade within the body inside six months to 2 years. different medical applications embrace wound management, drug delivery, and medical science devices.
+The perishable properties of this material enable it to soundly degrade within the body within six months to 2 years. different medical applications embrace wound management, drug delivery, and medical science devices.

 The biodegradability of the fabric permits it to be used for sutures for wounds. once the wound heals, the material naturally degrades.
 This characteristic conjointly makes it an economical drug delivery system, letting a delayed or continuous delivery.